 ProofHub was founded in 2011 by Sandeep Kashyap and is based in Walnut, California.

-The company has a mid-sized team of employees, yet still manages to offer superior software performance and diligent support to users.
+The company has a mid-sized team of employees yet still offers superior software performance and diligent support to users.

-Trello began as a simple list-making application that was created in 2011 by Fog Creek Software.
+Trello began as a simple list-making application created in 2011 by Fog Creek Software.
 The company was then spun off into a separate entity known as Trello in 2014.

 Trello is headquartered in New York City.
 In 2017 the company was acquired by Atlassian which owns a suite of software for developers and project managers including Confluence and Jira.